Can stress affect Your period? Yes – and in some pretty weird ways

 Our bodies haven’t quite evolved to recognize the kind of stress we experience most often in modern life.
 Even though a looming deadline, a fight with your partner, or your friend suddenly requesting $527 from you on Venmo for Uber rides don’t necessarily qualify as life-threatening circumstances, our adrenal system still registers them as such.

-When cortisol levels skyrocket, the body temporarily shuts down parts of “nonessential” systems (looking at you, ovaries) to conserve energy for outrunning that imaginary lion, tiger, or bear.
+When cortisol secretion levels skyrocket, the body temporarily shuts down parts of “nonessential” systems (looking at you, ovaries) to conserve energy for outrunning that imaginary lion, tiger, or bear.

 Can stress cause heavy periods?